-I am interested in body, mind, soul, spirit, and our connection with the natural world, and in almost 20 years of working therapeutically with people from all walks of life, these inevitably form part of what we think about during our work together.
+I am interested in body, mind, soul, spirit, and our connection with the natural world, and in 20 years of working therapeutically with people from all walks of life, these inevitably form part of what we think about during our work together.

 Psychodynamic therapists are required to have therapy in training, and accordingly I have been in therapy over a number of years during training and beyond.
 This is an important element in the training of a psychodynamic therapist.
 Only by having worked with and in our own mind processes can we safely and ethically offer to accompany another.